epochjs/epoch/README.md

 merged.

-#### Build and Testing Tasks
+#### Gulp Tasks

-Epoch uses [gulp](https://github.com/gulpjs/gulp) as a task runner to perform its build tasks.
+Epoch uses [gulp](https://github.com/gulpjs/gulp) to perform various tasks.
 The `gulpfile.js` file defines the following tasks:

 * `gulp clean` - Cleans the `dist/` directory.
 * `gulp build` - Builds the CoffeeScript and Sass source into the `dist/` directory.
-* `gulp unit` - Runs unit tests for the project
+* `gulp unit` - Runs unit tests for the project.
+* `gulp watch` - Starts a watch script to recompile CoffeeScript and Sass when any files change.
+* `gulp doc` - Generates codo documentation for the project.

 #### Source Structure